 The soils have a perfect exposure.
 Mount Etna’s volcanic soils originated from the slow erosion of the lava stone, ash, and organic matter, and are rich in minerals.
 The stones of the buildings, millstone and ancient terraces are black too.
 All around, the woods and more recent lava flows create a timeless atmosphere.

-Eve Bushman has been reading, writing, taking coursework and tasting wine for over 20 years.
-She has obtained a Level Two Intermediate Certification from the Wine and Spirits Education Trust, has been the subject of a 60-minute Wine Immersion video, authored “Wine Etiquette for Everyone” and recently served as a guest judge for the L.A.
-International Wine Competition.
-You can email Eve@EveWine101.com to ask a question about wine or spirits that may be answered in a future column.
+Eve Bushman has a Level Two Intermediate Certification from the Wine and Spirits Education Trust (WSET), a “certification in first globally-recognized course” as an American Wine Specialist ® from the North American Sommelier Association (NASA), Level 1 Sake Award from WSET, was the subject of a 60-minute Wine Immersion video (over 16k views), authored “Wine Etiquette for Everyone” and has served as a judge for the Long Beach Grand Cru and the Global Wine Awards.
+You can email Eve@EveWine101.com to ask a question about wine or spirits.
 You can also seek her marketing advice via Eve@EveBushmanConsulting.com